wbaltazar/blood-biomarker-catalog/README.md

 -   Affy_control_probe_check.R contains functions for assessing Affymetrix array control probe statistics.
 This script is envoked in Meaburn_study_data to determine batches.

--   building_eqtl_table.R contains code used to format the eQTL search table utilized by the eQTL variant search tab in the RShiny application
+-   building_eqtl_table.R contains code used to format the eQTL search table utilized by the eQTL variant search tab in the RShiny application.
+It requires the significant variant-gene pairs file from GTEx v10, the lookup table for the rsIDs from GTEx, and the most up-to-date version of the GWAS associations table as of December 14, 2024.

 -   biomaRt_all_transcripts.R contains code used to download gene information data used for the gene search tab in the RShiny application

 -   formatting_expr_for_app.R contains code used to create RDS files used for RShiny app spaghetti plots.
 It matches gene names to Probe IDs and Gene IDs for the Gene Info application function.

 -   for_common_symbols_in_app.R contains code used to create RDS files used in RShiny app spaghetti plots as well.
-It filters the genes in the RDS files so that only the 9474 common symbols are used in the analysis.
+It filters the genes in the RDS files so that only the 6,099 common symbols are used in the analysis.

+-   writing_parquet_files.R contains code that transforms files for the RShiny application into parquet files for faster loading.

 ### RShiny-application